zerasul/mdbook_en/10physics/pyshics.md

 To better check how Sprites can collide, we will talk about collision boxes or commonly called colliders; and then we will see how to calculate the collision between them.

-A collision box, or _collider_, is an area within a Sprite that represents that collision can occur within that area.
+A collision box or _collider_, is an area within a Sprite that represents that collision can occur within that area.
 It is usually represented by a rectangle or a circle.

 It is common to define a box (BOX) or a circle (CIRCLE); with SGDK, you can define the type of collider you will have when importing sprites with _rescomp_; however, this functionality is not yet fully implemented.